 Since I read the same context as you, I feel just as confident as you would.
-But since I missed one or more parts, I'm liable to feel falsely confident that I "got it" making you all the more puzzled because you might easily tell "No, Pete, you actually sorta didn't get it."
+But since I missed one or more parts, I'm liable to feel falsely confident that I "got it" - making you all the more puzzled because you might easily tell "No, actually Pete, you sorta didn't get it."

 One could say that this is a little microcosm of the life of an Aspie.

-I screw up, reading humans.
+I screw up, when reading humans.
 A lot.
 Especially in interpersonal and business situations.
 Kinda sad, if it wasn't so funny.
 And then, to miss the mark with such brazen confidence!

 So it wouldn't be you saying that I didn't get it like above.
 Instead, things get weird later because you and I might think we were on the same page and somewhere I make the wrong conclusion about something, and neither of us can figure out where or why.